Future uncertain for US after Women's World Cup loss

 “I never came into the job, never came into the locker room with the mindset that I wanted to do something to save my job,” Andonovski said on Sunday, clearly shaken.
 “I was always focused on doing a good job, doing my job in the best possible manner to prepare this team for the challenges they have in front of them, and to prepare them to represent our country.”

-In addition to a stronger field, the United States also struggled with inexperience.
+In addition to a stronger level of competition, the United States also struggled with inexperience.

 The United States brought 14 players to the World Cup who had never played in the event.
 Indeed, 12 of them had never played in a major tournament.